stefano-garzarella/freebsd-gso/README.md

 * To show statistics:
      * make sure that the GSO_STATS macro is defined in sys/net/gso.h
-     * use the simple gso-stats.c application to access the sysctl net.gso.stats that contains the address of the gsostats structure (defined in gso.h) which records the statistics. (compile with -I/path/to/kernel/src/patched/)
+     * use the simple [gso-stat.c](https://github.com/stefano-garzarella/freebsd-gso/blob/master/utilities/gso-stats.c) application to access the sysctl net.gso.stats that contains the address of the gsostats structure (defined in gso.h) which records the statistics. (compile with -I/path/to/kernel/src/patched/)

 ##Experiments